Mannlicher M1895: Carbine

 The carbine (official designation Kavalerie Repetier-Carabiner M1895; "Cavalry Repeating-Carbine M1895") was chambered 8×50mmR Mannlicher and used by cavalry units of the Austro-Hungarian Army as a replacement of the Mannlicher M1890 carbine.
 The sights were graduated 500–2400 paces (375–1800 m).
-Although it originally didn't have bayonet lugs, during World War I it was fitted with stutzen-like front barrel band with bayonet lugs after mounted cavalry units were found ineffective.
+Although it originally didn't have bayonet lugs, during World War I it was fitted with a stutzen-like front barrel band with bayonet lugs after mounted cavalry units were found ineffective.